a-trumier/catex/README.md

 2. Open issues for bugs or feature requests.
 3. Fork the project and make your own variations.

+Note: The project is set up to ignore anything in the directory test/.
+Feel free to update information there.

 ## License
 This project is licensed under the GNU GPLv3 License.
 See the LICENSE file for details.